jinyuzu99/jekyll-podcast/README.md

-# jekyll-podcast
+# Jekyll Podcast

-jekyll-podcast generates audio podcast feed and note for Jekyll.
+Jekyll Podcast generates audio podcast feed and note for Jekyll.

-## Why jekyll-podcast
+## Why Jekyll Podcast

 Uploading podcasts is not as easy as uploading videos, you have to own or borrow a web server to host your content.